The question is do you recognize his name?

 Charlie the Indian, Abdel Rahman, Wassao, Tall Ottawa shot at Gilded Beaver and Chief Black Eagle.
 As I stated African American actor Nobel Mark Johnson was known more for his Native American roles than for his own race.

 On July 22, 1949 RKO released the second of what would be known as director John Ford's Calvary Trilogy.
-The motion was "She Wore A Yellow Ribbon" and Noble Johnson played what was probably his most iconic Native American and most recognized.
+The motion picture was "She Wore A Yellow Ribbon" and Noble Johnson played what was probably his most iconic Native American and most recognized.
 Although his name was not.
 The character was Warrior Chief Red Shirt.
 Who attempts to stop the peace conference between John Wayne's Nathan Brittles and Pony-that-Walks.
 It is a classic memorable scene.
 Once again Johnson was part of that inner circle as the film was produced by Argosy Pictures owned by Merian C. Cooper and his friend John Ford.

 "She Wore A Yellow Ribbon" would be followed by Noble Johnson's final two films as an actor.
 They were both forgettable.
 Both films were from 1950 and the first was "Rock Island Trail" starring Forrest Tucker were he played "Bent Creek".
 While the second starred Roy Rodgers and in second billing his horse "Trigger" and was titled "North of the Great Divide".
 Johnson played Nagura, Oseka Chief.